frameloss/empty-container/README.md

 # empty-container
 The smallest possible docker container.

-This was done to store configs in a container mounted via volumes into another container to help with version-controlled configs.
+This was done to store configs in a container mounted via volumes into another container to help with version-control.
 A process *has* to run in a container, this satisfies that in the most minimal way ... the running process only consumes about 1k, but the container itself will use a few KB of memory.

  - add files into ./share/
  - build